RMCosta90/KAUST_susnews_test/README.md

-# 🏗️ How to Update the Text in `index.html`
+# 🏗️ How to Update the Text in `.html` files

 Welcome to the **KAUST_susnews_test** repository!
-This guide explains how to update the text content inside the website’s **index.html** file — no need to keep outputs or create new files.
-We reuse and overwrite the same file each time.
+This guide explains how to update the text content inside the website’s **.html** files — Each should reuse and overwrite the same file each time.

+Ruben - index
+Ines - page2
+Ghaala page3

 ---